This post may contain affiliate links. For more information, please see our privacy policy.

 Let cool completely.

-how to store homemade crackers:
+how to store sourdough crackers:

 These save beautifully in an airtight container for several weeks.